Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 | x  | y | 0  | 0  | 0  | 0  | 0 | 0  | x&y  | x AND y                 |
 | x  | y | 0  | 1  | 0  | 1  | 0 | 1  | x\|y | x OR y                  |

-The Hack ALU operates on two 16-bit two's complement integers denoted `x` and `y`, an on six 1-bit inputs, called **control bits**.
-The control bits "tell" the ALU which function to compute.
-Each control bit effects a standalone conditional micro-action:
+The Hack ALU operates on two 16-bit two's complement integers denoted `x` and `y`, and on six 1-bit inputs, called <pmark>control bits</pmark>.
+The control bits "tell" the ALU which function to compute. <ymark>Each control bit effects a standalone conditional micro-action</ymark>:

 ```
 1. if (zx) then x = 0 else x = x